SRE Roles and Responsibilities: Key Insights Every Engineer Should Know

 SRE vs DevOps: Understanding the Differences

 Site Reliability Engineering (SRE) expands on core ideas of DevOps and is closely related to it, bridging the gap between software development and operations.
 SRE and DevOps both focus on bridging the divide between operations and development teams.
-Their goal is to deliver software more efficiently.
+Their goal is to deliver software more efficiently by streamlining processes and reducing bottlenecks, as seen in the main essence of DevOps.
 However, SRE roles are more fluid, allowing movement between responsibilities, while DevOps members tend to specialize in specific roles.

 A key benefit of SRE is its role in fostering better collaboration between development and operations, aligning both teams towards common goals.
 This collaboration helps eliminate silos, promoting a culture of shared responsibility.